akinomyoga/blesh-contrib/README.md

 ## :pencil: colorglass

-If your terminal supports the 24-bit color, you can adjust the theme colors by specifying gamma, contrast, hue rotation, etc.
+If your terminal supports 24-bit color, you can adjust the theme colors by specifying gamma, contrast, hue rotation, etc.
-This also works for the terminals without the 24-bit color if `bleopt term_true_colors` is properly set up, but the resulting colors would be reduced to a smaller number of colors.
+This also works for the terminals without the 24-bit color support if `bleopt term_index_colors` is properly set up, but the resulting colors would be reduced to a smaller number of colors.

 ```bash
 ble-import contrib/colorglass